microsoft/pai/docs/user/tensorboard.md

 ## 1. Overview

-TensorBoard is a suite of web applications for inspecting and understanding your TensorFlow runs and graphs, which can
+TensorBoard is a suite of web applications for inspecting and understanding your TensorFlow runs and graphs, which can:

 - Tracking and visualizing metrics such as loss and accuracy;
 - Visualizing the model graph;